kunigami/kunigami.github.io/blog/_posts/2020-05-25-minimum-string-from-removing-doubles.md

     i = prev[i]
 {% endhighlight %}

-Worth noting that the resulting string `r` is reversed.
+It's worth noting that `prev` is only correct for indices that were not deleted themselves.
+Consider the example: `abccddba`.
+When we remove `cc`, index 4 now points to index 1.
+However, once `dd` is removed, then `bb`, index 4 is incorrect, but that's fine because it was deleted with `dd`.
+Also worth noting that the resulting string `r` is reversed.

 The full code is given:

 {% highlight python %}
 def remove_doubles(s):